PrakyathReddy/distroless-image-for-multi-stage-docker-builds/README.md

 # distroless-image-for-multi-stage-docker-builds

+Reduce docker image size to <1% of original docker image without compromising on functionality

 Both multi-stage docker builds and distroless images are efforts to reduce the size of docker image.

 Especially useful in scenarios where security, efficiency and minimalism are top priorities.